Have you been hired into work a midnight shift and you have no idea how you will survive? This happened to me.

 While physical needs are important to pay attention to, so are mental needs.
 When I become overly exhausted, I get emotional.
 This is a result of not getting enough REM (rapid eye movement) sleep.
 If I find that I am abnormally emotional as a result of exhaustion, I adjust by going a shift without caffeine to re-regulate my sleep.
 I remove caffeine because too much of it disrupts REM sleep

 In addition to simply paying attention to your mental health, you need to feed it with self-care daily.
 This may mean daily walks, baths, or time to yourself.
-This is up for you to decide.
+This is up to you to decide.
 Try my 30-day self-love challenge to help you figure out your self-care routine and better take care of yourself.